 Tapas (not a reference to food), can be understood as discipline.
 While you’re traveling, build heat in your body and stay active by walking (one of the best ways to explore a new city), hiking, cycling, or even surfing!
 In addition to enhancing your fitness levels, physical activity keeps your body healthy and helps you to see the destination in a different way.

 Pranayama, or controlled breathing, can be a powerful tool for travelers.
 Techniques can be utilized to soothe the sympathetic nervous system and lead to a reduction in high blood pressure, regulate breathing and heart rate, and so on.
 Feeling stressed when you’re on the road?
 There are some simple techniques that you can learn including one of my favorites, nadi shodhana, or alternate nostril breathing.
 This breathing technique really calmed me down when I was freaking out and hyperventilating at the top of the Leaning Tower of Pisa!
 Click here for a step-by-step guide to practicing nadi shodhana.

 10. Be mindful of what you put into and onto your body

 This relates to Saucha, or cleanliness.
 One of the worst things that can happen when you’re traveling is to get sick and have to stay in bed instead of heading out and exploring.
 As it relates to your diet, travelers should drink plenty of water, eat lots of fruit and vegetables and keep healthy snacks lying around (dried fruit without a ton of sugar added is a great options).
-That’s not to say that you shouldn’t have a delicious stuffed zucchini flower fritter in Italy or egg waffles in Hong Kong – everything in moderation, right?

 11. Maintain good personal hygiene and cleanliness in your surroundings